The Beast (1988 film): Plot

 Meanwhile, the remaining tank crew finally realize they are trapped in the valley, until a Soviet helicopter appears and offers to rescue them.
-Daskal refuses the offer, has the tank refueled, and the crew heads back towards the narrow mountain pass where they entered, which the helicopter pilot says is the only way out.
-The crew drives through the night and find the helicopter crew dead—they drank from a waterhole unaware that the tank crew had poisoned earlier with cyanide.
+Daskal refuses to abandon his tank, and instead has it refueled.
+The crew heads back towards the narrow mountain pass where they entered, which the helicopter pilot says is the only way out.
+The crew drives through the night and find the helicopter crew dead, who flew past them and drank from a waterhole the tank crew poisoned earlier with cyanide.

 The mujahideen and Koverchenko catch up with the tank and pursue it through the pass.
 Koverchenko finally fires the RPG after a tense chase, only to damage the tank's main gun.
-Just as it seems the tank will escape, the village women use explosives to blow up the cliff-side, dropping boulders onto the tank and disabling it.
+Just as it seems the tank will escape, the village women (armed with explosives) blow up the cliff-side, dropping boulders onto the tank and disabling it.
 Koverchenko sets fire to the tank's leaked fuel, forcing the crew to bail; he pleads nanawatai on their behalf, and Taj reluctantly agrees.
-Koverchenko confronts Daskal over his brutality, and declares he hopes that he lives to see the Soviets lose the war.
+Koverchenko confronts Daskal over his brutality, and desires that he live to see the Soviets lose the war.

-Kaminski and Golikov flee on foot, but Daskal is chased down by the village women and murdered; they bring back his bloodied uniform to Taj as a trophy.
+Kaminski and Golikov flee on foot, but Daskal is chased down by the village women and murdered; they bring back his bloodied uniform to Taj as trophies.
 Horrified, Koverchenko waves down an arriving Soviet helicopter to be rescued.
-Koverchenko salutes Taj as he is hoisted by a harness, brandishing a jezail musket Taj had gifted to him.
-The film ends with Koverchenko flying off with the helicopter over the Afghan landscape.
+Koverchenko salutes Taj as he is hoisted by a harness, brandishing a jezail musket Taj had just gifted to him.
+Koverchenko flies off with the helicopter over the Afghan landscape.